viridia/klendathu-v1/DesignNotes.md

 * option to add label to hot list when creating it
 * Undo mode (set deleted flag) for issues, labels, projects.
 * Show linked issues hierarchically
-* Need a way to create Mongo indices programmatically.
+* Create Mongo indices programmatically.
+(Measure first).
 * Delete project memberships when deleting projects and/or users.
 * Don't allow people to be added to project if they are already members.
 * User autocomplete has a bug where it gets stuck sometimes.
+(General ac problem).
 * Limit projects query to projects the user can see.
+  * Partly done.
 * Make sure deleting an issue cascades to linked issues.

 URLS: